 I am always open to projects that students have in mind.
 I can also provide copious material to get inspired on choosing a project.

-Classes are generally one-on-one instruction for individually enrolled students, but couples and groups are always welcome! (there's more than enough heat and hammers to around)
+I offer one-on-one instruction for individually enrolled students, but couples and groups are always welcome.
+There are more than enough heat and hammers to go around!

 How much are classes?

-what should I bring/ what should I wear?
+what should I bring and what should I wear?